boneskull/joi-browserify/README.md

 Shim to use [Joi](https://github.com/hapijs/joi) in the browser with Browserify (**proof of concept**).

-The latest version of Joi is used for the build right after installation.
+Version **6.1.0** of Joi is used for the build right after installation.
 If you want to trigger the build yourself again later, call `npm run build`, for Joi's unit tests, run `npm run test`.

 **Note:** Validation for binary types doesn't work in the browser, so it's removed from the package.
+As the 'isemail' package is also shimmed to reduce the overall file size, Joi's unit tests targeting special options for this package have been disabled as well.

 ### Usage